- Camping & Residential

 Visit CEOP for more information.
 Once you have reported a concern via the police, Social Services or local authority, you may not be informed of the outcome.

 Please be aware that it is unlikely you will receive any further information about the progress of a referral once this has been passed over to the relevant authorities.
 While this can cause anxiety, be assured that you have taken all the necessary steps to ensure the safety of a young member.

 The County is here to support any leader who is concerned about the Safety of members.
 Please contact your Division Commissioner to discuss any concerns you may have.

-I am Katie Katuska and I am the County Rainbow Adviser, and I can help you with the following:
+County Rainbow Adviser, Cat Dixon can help you with the following: